 In the Express division, we transport urgent documents and goods reliably and on time from door to door.
-Our global network spans more than 220 countries and territories, in which some 90,000 employees provide services to more than 2.5 million customers.
+Our global network spans more than 220 countries and territories in which some 100,000 employees provide services to 2.7 million customers.

-Our main product is Time Definite International (TDI), which is a service with a pre-defined delivery time.
+With the main product, Time Definite International (TDI), we provide services with a pre-defined delivery time.
 We also provide industry-specific services to complement this product.
 For example, our Medical Express transport solution, which is tailored specifically to customers in the Life Sciences & Healthcare sector, offers various types of thermal packaging for temperature-controlled, chilled and frozen content.
 Collect and Return is used predominantly by customers in high-tech industries: technical products are collected from the user, taken in for repairs and then returned.

-As an express service provider, we operate a global network consisting of several airlines, some of which we own 100 %.
-The combination of our own and purchased capacities, which include varied terms of contract, allows us to respond flexibly to fluctuating demand.
-The following Figure illustrates how our available capacity is organised and offered on the market.
-The largest buyer of this freight capacity is the DHL Global Forwarding business unit.
+As an express service provider, we operate a global network that includes several airlines, some of which we own 100 %.
+The combination of our own and purchased capacities, which include varied contract periods, allows us to respond flexibly to fluctuating demand.
+The following figure illustrates how the available freight capacity is organised and offered on the market.
+The largest buyer of the available freight capacities is the DHL Global Forwarding business unit.

-In the reporting year, we signed an agreement with Elbe Flugzeugwerke GmbH to convert four Airbus A 330-300 aircraft from passenger to cargo planes.
-They will be used predominantly to cover the medium to high demand for cargo space capacity, which will both increase our flexibility and improve our fuel efficiency per kilogram flown.
-Furthermore, we put additional Boeing 757 aircraft into operation as part of our fleet renewal activities.
+In the year under review, we signed another agreement with Elbe Flugzeugwerke GmbH to convert an additional four Airbus A330-300s from passenger aircraft to cargo planes.
+Similar to the aircraft already converted, the newly converted planes will be used to cover medium to high-demand levels for cargo space capacity, which will both increase our flexibility and improve our fuel efficiency per kilogram transported.

 The international express business is benefiting from cross-border e-commerce and the growing importance of small and medium-sized enterprises in international trade.
-The strong volume growth of our TDI product compared with the competition indicates that we have maintained our position as global market leader.
+In 2016, we had a market share of 38 % based upon TDI revenues.